hyili/KoreHTTP/README.md

         - reduce processing latency when massive concurrent connection occurs by elimintaing the table erase()
 - log by each thread
     - according to the run_test, seems like only 1 worker thread is triggered during each round 10 concurrent connections
+- if we add a 10000 loop in master dispatcher, it would be much faster to process the incoming connection
+    - which indicates we don't need to go out to the while loop and blocked at epoll_wait(), we can wait inside instead (shorter path)
+    - if the connection speed is lower, the latency is higher & throughput is lower
+    - if the connection speed is higher, the latency is lower & throughput is higher
+    - so, why don't we just use blocked accept on master_thread?
+- try to reduce EPOLLONESHOT branch by constexpr if optimization
 - timeout disconnection support
 - persistent connection support
 - eBPF support